W1KT0RR/vergiliusproject-structures-text-export/README.md

 2210 22H2 (May 2023 Update)

-tempermonkey script also added in the code
+tempermonkey script is also provided, can be used for other versions